dalibo/blog/_posts/2017-11-06-Dalibo-demenage-faubourg-montmartre.md

 Cette nouvelle localisation est rapidement accessible des stations de métro suivantes : Le Peletier, Notre-Dame-de-Lorette, Grands Boulevards et Pigalle.
 Ainsi, pour nos clients ou stagiaires en formation, l’accessibilité à nos locaux reste inchangée.

 Nous vous invitons donc à modifier notre adresse sur vos outils, afin d'éviter toute confusion durant les tous prochains mois.
+ ---

+On November 9th, Dalibo is moving out of its current headquarters, located in "10 rue d'Uzès, 75002, Paris".
+We're moving to a new place, much bigger and very well adapted to our needs, in order to offer you quality training, audits and support.

+Our new headquarters are located in "43 rue du Faubourg Montmartre, 75009, Paris", less then 10 minutes walk from the old location.
+Also, you don't have to worry about any other change, only our location changes, everything else stays how it is.

+This new place is very near from several subway stations, such as: Le Peletier, Notre-Dame-de-Lorette, Grands Boulevards et Pigalle.

+Please make sure you change our address in every tool you use to avoid any issue during the following months.